-- Heavy dust despite weekly cleaning.
-You may need to upgrade your air filter or add a filtration system from Neal Harris Service Experts.
+- Too much dust despite weekly cleaning.
+You may need to upgrade your air filter or install a filtration system from Neal Harris Service Experts.

 - Humidity problems.
-Dryness can cause red eyes and amplify respiratory problems.
+Dryness can cause scratchy eyes and amplify respiratory problems.
 Too much moisture can cause mold or mildew growth.

-- Stale scents.
+- Stuffy scents.
 Mold or mildew flourishers when the humidity in your home is too high.